The Challenge of Father’s Day for Grievers

 3 Minute Read

-How to Celebrate Father’s Day Amongst Grief
+How to Celebrate Father’s Day After a Loss

-I tell them that they can choose to honor the day with celebration, or they can choose the let the day pass quietly.
+I tell them that they can choose to honor the day with celebration, or they can choose to let the day pass quietly.
+There is no right or wrong way to handle a holiday.
+The best way is the way that makes you the least uncomfortable.

 If you feel in the mood to celebrate your father and the memories you created together, the ways he enjoyed living, and the way he handed down his values to you, you can do that.

 Play golf, throw a barbecue, take a walk and enjoy the day.
 Make a meal he really enjoyed.
 Participate in an activity that gave him joy.
-Watch one of his favorite movies, if that feels right.
+Watch one of his favorite movies, if that feels okay.

 This is one way to handle Father’s Day.

 Storytelling, sharing great memories about time with your Dad can be a positive experience.
-Here’s an article about how storytelling can add to your Father’s Day.

 What if you’re a Dad who lost a child?

 Grieving can also be hard on Father’s Day when it is the FATHER who is grieving the loss of his child, radically changing his role as “father.”
-This article from Grief Healing sheds some light on that aspect of the day.

 The website for grieving Dads offers a lot of information on this topic.
 Take a look.